nadirhamid/asterisk-audiofork/README.md

 # Configuring a Websocket server

-In order to integrate the module, it is advised that you use a websocket server that supports receiving binary frames.
+In order to integrate the module, it is advised that you use a websocket server that is compliant with the latest standard.
+In other words, it should support both text and binary data frames.

-Here is one written in Node.js:
+Here is an example of a Node.js Websocket module:
 [WebSocket nodejs server](https://github.com/websockets/ws)

 # Example: simple integration